javag97/design/content/posts/2017-07-28/index.md

 tags: ['User experience design', 'Visual design', 'Sketch']
 ---

-(Start-up Weekend Santa Barbara) Connecting the aerospace industry to high quality manufactoring of the 21st century.
+Connecting the aerospace industry to high quality manufacturing of the 21st century (Start-up Weekend Santa Barbara).

 # Role
-Throughout this project, I was the team's only designer and took most responsibilies from research, experience design, and visual design.
+Throughout this project, I was the team's only designer and took most responsibilities from research, experience design, and visual design.

 # Collaborators
 ![Team Photo](./images/team.jpg)